DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * Byte order: little-endian
 * Signing form: two's complement

 The DieFledermaus file format is simply a [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)-compressed file, with metadata and a magic number.
 The name exists solely to be a bilingual pun.
-Three versions are defined for use: 0.92 (depreciated), 0.93 (depreciated), and 0.94.
+0.94 is the minimum defined and supported version number.

 Terminology
 -----------